 Coconut Milk Fudge Bars

-- 4 tbsp of melted chocolate of your choice
+- 4 tablespoon of melted chocolate of your choice

 - In a high speed blender, mix all of your ingredients on high until it is well blended and you see no lumps (about 1-2 minutes on high speed).